barrelmaker97/nut-exporter/README.md

 | `LOG_LEVEL`   | Logging level of the exporter                                                                    | `info`      |
 | `POLL_RATE`   | Amount of time, in seconds, this exporter will wait between requests to the NUT server for data  | `5`         |
 | `LOOKUP_RATE` | Amount of time, in seconds, this exporter will wait between looking up the NUT server IP address | `100`       |

+# License

+Copyright (c) 2021 Nolan Cooper

+This exporter is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This exporter is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this exporter.
+If not, see <https://www.gnu.org/licenses/>.